Confraternity of Catholic Saints: Logo and motto

-The motto of the CCS is taken from the Holy Scripture in the book of the 1st epistle of Peter (1:16), "Sancti eritis, quia ego sanctus sum," translated as "Be holy for I am holy."
-The motto describes the CCS's identity as an organization for the holiness of Christ's faithful.
+The motto of the CCS was taken from the Holy Scripture in the Book of the First Epistle of Peter (1:16), "Sancti eritis, quia ego sanctus sum," translated as "Be holy, for I am holy."

 In the official logo, the letters C, C, and S are formed like a heart which symbolizes the ministry and core values (Commitment, Charity, and Service) of the Confraternity of Catholic Saints (CCS) being embedded in the hearts of its members.
 The three flames above the heart at the left symbolize the three inspirations of the Confraternity: Blessed Teresa of Calcutta, Saint Josemaria Escriva, and Saint Louis de Montfort while the larger flame at the right symbolizes Saint Therese of the Child Jesus and of the Holy Face, the secondary patroness of the Confraternity.
 The letter "M" inside the heart symbolizes the Blessed Virgin Mary, the Mother and Queen of the CCS.
 The cross at the center of the logo symbolizes Jesus, the center and life of the Confraterity.

 Ministries

-The ministries of the CCS are defined according to the Constitution and By-laws given last 1 June 2008.
+The ministries of the CCS were defined according to its Constitution and by-laws given on June 1, 2008.